 Arduenna Silva is a collaboration between landscape architect Alexandra Arènes and artist Sonia Levy that was initiated through The Experimental Programme in Political Arts (SPEAP) in 2015.

 This enquiry-based project was initially commissioned by Revue Billebaude, the magazine of Fondation Sommer, Musée de la Chasse et de la Nature, Paris.

 We were asked to identify and find ways to represent some of the issues relating to Parc de Belval, a natural and hunting reserve.
 Located in the Ardennes, North-East France, the site is managed by Fondation Sommer, Musée de la Chasse et de la Nature.

-The enquiry integrated methodologies and approaches from the arts as well as landscape design and planning, in addition to the social sciences and etho–ecology.
-Such multidisciplinary approach was envisioned to understand how the presence and behaviours of both human and nonhuman (animals, plants, rivers, soils…) have impacted upon this territory, as well as looking at their relationships with each other.
+The enquiry integrated methodologies and approaches from the arts as well as landscape design and planning, in addition to social science and ethoecology methods.
+Such interdisciplinary approach was envisioned to understand how the presence and behaviours of both human and nonhuman (animals, plants, rivers, soils…) have impacted upon this territory, as well as looking at their relationships with each other.
 Of particular interest was finding ways to think and represent a landscape as an assemblage of human and nonhuman life.